-Many central air conditioning systems don't get enough return air.
-When they don't, you can have all sorts of problems.
-Hot spots and cold spots throughout your home, indoor air quality problems, premature component failure… It's a really long list of really bad stuff.
+Many central air conditioning systems don’t get enough return air.
+When they don’t, you can have all sorts of problems.
+Hot spots and cold spots throughout your home, indoor air quality problems, premature component failure… It’s a long list of really bad stuff.

 It’s a great question.
 Maybe an HVAC contractor told you that you need to add return air, or maybe you learned about high static pressure and worry that your system suffers from it.
 Whatever the case, every home does require a very specific number of returns, all of which should be a very specific size.

 To figure all of that out, somebody’s got to crunch some numbers.